Here you will find resources for school asthma programs, including information on managing medication at school.

 This toolkit was developed by the American Lung Association‘s Asthma-Friendly Schools Initiative.
 It is a planning tool that helps community organizations collaborate with schools to create comprehensive asthma management systems.
 The toolkit can be used to ensure that children with asthma are healthy, in school, and ready to learn.

-Get more information on the American Lung Association’s educational programs, including the Open Airways for Schools curriculum for children aged 8-11 and the Lungtropolis interactive website designed for children with asthma aged 5-10 and their parents.
+Get more information on the American Lung Association’s educational programs, including the Open Airways for Schools curriculum for children aged 8-11.

 California Breathing is a program of the California Department of Public Health charged with implementing components of the Strategic Plan for Asthma in California.
 California Breathing has also put together Asthma QuickTakes, a series of three brief training videos, and accompanying resources, specifically for schools.
 These training videos address Emergency Response, Indoor Asthma Triggers, and Outdoor Asthma Triggers.